 Book your ferry tickets in advance.
 There are two companies who operate ferries between Dar es Salaam and Zanzibar, Aza Marine Ferries and and Fast Ferries, though we suggest booking with Aza Marine ferries.
 You will want to be at the ferry terminal at least 45 minutes before your departure.
 There are multiple departures each day that vary according to the time of year, but generally there are ferries every 2-4 hours starting at 5:30 AM to 6:00 PM.
 You can check the schedule when you book online.
 Be at the main ferry office on hour before departure.

 Prices depend on the class of seat you choose (economy up to business class or VIP tickets) and cost anywhere from $35 to about $50 for non-residents.
 No need to splurge to get a higher class ticket unless the weather is bad.
 The seats are all essentially the same, but economy seats are uncovered while business class seats are inside and cost $40.
+They only accept US cash (older than 2009 or Tanzanian shillings, not a card).

 The ferry ride is about 2-3 hours long.
 If you’re prone to sea-sickness bring something for motion sickness.
 Supposedly the boats traveling earlier in the morning have calmer waters, but you’ll still want something to settle your stomach.
 There's nothing worse than being stuck on a boat for another hour while you're feeling sick.